mrsathishe/react_skeleton/README.md

 # redux_thunk
 branch is impleted the thunk middleware with redux.

-# future - working on
 # redux_saga
 branch is added the saga middleware and configure to use the project easily.

-# auth_router
-router configured with private router, added the small aunthetication from the frontend itself.